 Q: How do some salespeople make millions?

 A very few SaaS AEs can make $1m a year.
 Because they are (x) in the top 1% and (y) at a SaaS company closing tens of millions of new bookings or more.
 It’s usually not possible before a SaaS startup crosses $20m-$40m+ in ARR, because that one AE has to close $3m-$5m or more in a year herself to take in a $1m commission.
-You need a big enough SaaS business for that to be mathematically impossible.
+You need a big enough SaaS business for that to be mathematically possible.

 But almost every sales-driven SaaS company, at some point, maybe after $40m or $50m in ARR, and sometimes earlier, has their first sales rep that makes $1m+.
 At least once.